-Young Georgian pianist Ana Kipiani triumphed at France’s annual Piano Campus International Competition by taking six prizes including the silver prize of the contest on Sunday.
+Young Georgian pianist Ana Kipiani triumphed at France’s annual Piano Campus International Competition by taking seven prizes including the silver prize of the contest on Sunday.

 The up-and-coming artist impressed the jury of the 16th edition of the event that wrapped up on March 5 in town of Cergy-Pontoise, northwest of Paris.

 Kipiani was earlier selected as one of the three finalists to compete for the ultimate honours on Sunday.